 Being a flight attendant is not easy.
 Aside from the long list of responsibilities, the hiring committee would have to ensure that you are qualified enough to join their team.
 It is crucial to know, that no matter how much of those responsibilities you can fulfill, there will always be a limit.

-This comes in the form of qualifications.
 Before anything, it is essential to know whether or not you are qualified enough to be a flight attendant in their company.
 The hiring committee would be looking at various aspects before giving you the signal to start your job.
 They look at qualities such as physical attributes, skills, mental and physical health, and so much more.
 Take a look at our list below to see if you meet all these qualifications.

 - You must be at least 19 years old to apply.